A Data-driven, Falsification-based Model of Human Driver Behavior: Problem Formulation

 \subsection{System Model}

-We represent the model of \cite{oh2019} as a hybrid system, $\Sigma$, as represented in Figure \ref{fig:syst}.
+The system, $\Sigma$, capturing the evolution of the states affecting a human driver can be represented as a hybrid automaton (Figure \ref{fig:syst}).
 Relevant quantities of $\Sigma$ are summarized in Table \ref{tab:sigma}.
-In this study, the signal light will cycle through the different colors on a fixed schedule reflecting the most frequent values of signal phasing and timing data from the SPMD database (c.f.
+In this study, the signal light will cycle through the different colors on a fixed schedule reflecting the most frequent values of signal phasing and timing data from the Safety Pilot Model Deployment (SPMD) database (c.f.
 Section \ref{SPMD}).
-Among the four continuous states, the estimated length of queue formed at the intersection, $l_q$, will be 0 during green and yellow lights, and estimated by a constant value on red light.
+Among the four continuous states, the estimated length of the queue formed at the intersection, $l_q$, is 0 during green and yellow lights, and a constant value on red lights.
+Note that this model is agnostic to the specific vehicle model: instead, $\Sigma$ models the evolution of states that represent the driver's surroundings and impact the HV's acceleration.